 Procedure Description

-The service configuration procedure is assumed to be initiated from CNC to MDSC, by requesting a service from node A to node Z, by using XXX(LxSM, transport-service, VN, TBD) model.
+The service configuration procedure is assumed to be initiated at the CMI from CNC to MDSC, by requesting a service from node A to node Z, by using XXX(LxSM, transport-service, VN, TBD) model.

-After receiving such request, MDSC need to determine the domain sequence, i.e., domain 1 <-> domain 2 <-> domain 3, with corresponding PNCs and inter-domain links.
-The MDSC will then decompose the tunnel request into a few tunnel segments via tunnel model (including both TE tunnel and OTN tunnel), and request different PNCs to compute each segment.
+After receiving such request, MDSC determines the domain sequence, i.e., domain 1 <-> domain 2 <-> domain 3, with corresponding PNCs and inter-domain links.
+The MDSC will then decompose the tunnel request into a few tunnel segments via tunnel model (including both TE tunnel model and OTN tunnel model), and request different PNCs to setup each intra-domain segment.

 Assume that each segment can be set up successfully, then each PNC response to the MDSC respectively.
 Given each segment, MDSC will take care of setting up the inter-domain tunnel via XXX (TE+OTN tunnel?), together with the configuration on access link.
 Then the end-to-end tunnel will be ready and MDSC will respond to CNC on the connection successful configuration.

 ODU Transit Service